whittlbc/relax-js/README.md

 - `RELAX_EVENTS_QUEUE`
 - `RELAX_MUTEX_KEY`

 If you haven't already, go ahead and create a new Node.js app.
-Next, install the `relax-js` node module either of the following ways:
+Next, install the `relax-js` node module in either of the following ways:

 Install directly with npm: